missionpinball/mpf-docs/displays/widgets/animate_widgets.rst

 3. Multi-step animations with different trigger events
 ------------------------------------------------------

-So far all of the animation examples have been triggered on the ``entrance`` event which means they start animating as soon as the widget is added to the slide (or as soon as the slide is created if the widget is part of the slide definition).
+So far all of the animation examples have been triggered on the ``show_slide`` event which means they start animating as soon as the slide is shown.

 However the real power of animations is that you can create steps in the animation that are played based on any MPF event.
 To do that, just enter multiple events in the ``animations:`` section of a widget.
 For example: